US Federation of Battodo Kata

 The School and Instructor

-Battodo of Monmouth County practices at Aikido of Red Bank in Red Bank, NJ.
-It is led by Russ Gordon with the blessing and guidance of Sensei Douglas Firestone of Genbukan Dojo at Aikido of Westchester.
+Battodo of Monmouth County practices at Aikido of Red Bank and at NJ Dance Center, Tinton Falls, NJ.
+Practice is led by Russ Gordon with the blessing and guidance of Sensei Douglas Firestone of Genbukan Dojo at Aikido of Westchester.